PreMiD/Activities/docs/v1/guide/first-activity.md

    - `presence.ts`: The main activity code
    - `tsconfig.json`: TypeScript configuration file

-::: tip Image Assets
+::: tip Image Assets (Required)
-For `largeImageKey` and `smallImageKey`, we recommend using direct URLs to images (e.g., `https://example.com/logo.png`) rather than asset names.
+For `largeImageKey` and `smallImageKey`, we **require** using direct URLs to images (e.g., `https://example.com/logo.png`) rather than asset names.
 This ensures your images are always accessible and simplifies the development process.
 :::

 ### Developing Your Activity